-The Society of Christian Philosophers invites applications for its Graduate Student Cross-Training (GSCT) Fellowship Program beginning fall 2016, with fellowships to begin fall 2017.
+The Society of Christian Philosophers invites applications for its second round of the Graduate Student Cross-Training (GSCT) Fellowship Program, with fellowships to begin fall 2018.
 The GSCT Fellowship program is intended to equip graduate student members of the Society of Christian Philosophers with an opportunity to take up to one academic year to develop competency in an empirical science connected with their research.
 The 2017-2018 fellows are: Allison Thornton (Baylor, biology), Isaac Wilhelm (Rutgers, physics), Vivek Mathew (Cornell, cognitive science and psychology), Eddy Chen (Rutgers, physics), and Hayden Kee (Fordham, developmental psychology).

-Program Directors: Dr. Kevin Timpe, Calvin College and Dr. Christian B. Miller, Wake Forest University.
+Dr. Kevin Timpe, Calvin College & Dr. Christian B. Miller, Wake Forest University.

 Fellowships.
 Up to five fellowships will be awarded.
 Each GSCT Fellowship will provide recipients with a stipend of $30,000, plus $2,000 for the home institution’s overhead costs and an additional research fund for the applicant of $2,000.
 This fund can support the purchase of books, journal subscriptions, or travel to disciplinary conferences, subject to the following conditions: (a) any books or journal/articles subscriptions must be for the purposes of cross-training in an empirical discipline; and (b) any travel costs must be for the purposes of traveling to a professional meeting, conference, or workshop in the cross-training discipline.
 The Society of Christian Philosophers will contract with recipients’ home institutions for the award monies, and the fellows’ home institutions will administer the award on behalf of the Society of Christian Philosophers.
 The home institution will be expected to continue providing fringe benefits and tuition support.
 At the end of the fellowship period, each fellow will submit a 5-page narrative summary of their fellowship experience.